-Using this dynamic class loader, you can control the local caching of the classes loaded from other members, control the classes to be served to other members, and create blacklists or whitelists of classes and packages.
-When you enable this feature, you will not have to deploy your classes to all cluster members.
+Using this dynamic class loader, you can control the local caching of the classes loaded from other members, control the classes to be served to other members and create blacklists or whitelists of classes and packages.
+When you enable this feature, you don't need to deploy your classes to all cluster members.